ricsanfre/pi-cluster/docs/_docs/monitoring.md

 Thus, the solution is to scrape only the metrics endpoints available in kubelet port (TCP 10250): `/metrics`, `/metrics/cadvisor`, `/metrics/resource` and `/metrics/probes`

+{{site.data.alerts.note}}

+See issue [#67](https://github.com/ricsanfre/pi-cluster/issues/67) for details about the analysis of the duplicates and the proposed solution

+{{site.data.alerts.end}}

-That it the reason why monitoring of K8s kuberentes components has been disabled in kube-prometheus-stack chart configuration.
+This is the reason why monitoring of K8s kuberentes components has been disabled in kube-prometheus-stack chart configuration.

 ```yml
 # Disable creation of kubelet service